 - Hourly employees are hired on an as needed, at will basis.
 There is no guarantee of continued employment or continuation in an assignment.
 The employment of an hourly employee may be terminated at any time and without prior notice.

-- If an hourly employee is terminated for poor performance, the HR Records section should be notified by the supervisor and HR Records will note that the employee is not eligible for re-hire.
+- If an hourly employee is terminated for poor performance, the HR Employment section should be notified by the supervisor and HR Employment will note that the employee is not eligible for re-hire.

-- Once the employee has been terminated, the department will need to end the employee's hourly PA on the Personnel Authorization (PA) webpage.
+- Once the employee has been terminated, the department will need to end the employee's hourly PA on the Personnel Authorization (PA) system.
 To end the hourly PA following the instructions below:

 1. Login in Personnel Authorization System.

 2. Select Manage PAs then select Hourly and enter PA# or Employee Name and hit Search

 3. Next select the Pencil icon and click on End PA Early, located at the right side of screen

 4. Enter end date and select an ending reason from drop down

 Absence From Work

 There are times when the employee may be scheduled to work but is unable to work due to illness or other acceptable reasons.
 In this case, they should let their supervisor(s) know as soon as possible that they will not be in, giving the reason for their absence and anticipated return date.